 Georgia (2008)

 A year later, Georgia was hit by similar waves of DDoS attacks amidst an even more fractious duel of competing narratives in online fora (Deibert et al 2012).
 Yet whereas the Estonian episode was restricted to the cyber domain, Russia also intervened militarily in Georgia, an early example of cross-domain operations leveraging cyberspace.
-While cyber attacks did not directly affect tactical operations, they did interfere with government coordination and financial infrastructure.
+While cyber-attacks did not directly affect tactical operations, they did interfere with government coordination and financial infrastructure.
 Official and non-official sources on both sides also waged vigorous media campaigns to represent the war alternatively as a humanitarian intervention (with legal precedent in NATO’s mission in Kosovo) or a war of Russian aggression.

 Following the Georgian civil war after the Soviet collapse, Russia had stationed peacekeepers in Abkhazia and South Ossetia, ostensibly to protect non-Georgian minorities.
 Tbilisi resented the occupation and, especially after the Rose Revolution of 2003, sought Western security guarantees and NATO membership (Driscoll and Maliniak 2016).
 NATO, for its part, encouraged Georgia (and Ukraine) to apply for membership in the April 2008 Bucharest Summit Declaration.
 The same month Russia announced that it would unilaterally increase peacekeepers in Abkhazia.
 Terrorist bombings in South Ossetia provoked Tbilisi to mobilize in August, which prompted Russia to invade South Ossetia and establish a naval blockade on the Abkhaz coast.
 The Russian military defeated Georgian forces after five days of heavy fighting, and the two sides signed a peace agreement on 15 August which left Russian forces stationed in the de facto autonomous provinces (Shakarian 2011; Brecher et al 2017).